-Principal investigator (PI) must have a university appointment at one of Alberta's academic institutions (e.g., clinical faculty or academic faculty such as adjunct/ assistant/ associate/full professors).
+Principal investigator (PI) must have a university appointment at one of Alberta's academic institutions (e.g., clinical faculty or academic faculty such as adjunct/assistant/associate/full professors) and be eligible to hold funding at their institution.

-- The money must be held in a research account under the Pl's name at the academic institution. - PIs may only hold a single active grant from the 2022 CC SCNTM Seed Grant competition, but may be co-investigators on multiple awards. - A member of the research team must be affiliated with AHS. - PIs must be a New Investigator and be within 5 years of initial faculty appointment (i.e. clinical or academic) in order to be eligible for the 2022 CC SCN Seed Grant competition. - Successful applicants must submit proof of relevant ethics approvals BEFORE funds will be released.
+- The money must be held in a research account under the Pl's name at the academic institution. - Pls may only hold a single active grant from the 2023 CC SCNTM Seed Grant competition, but may be co-investigators on multiple awards. - A member of the research team must be affiliated with AHS. - Pls must be a New Investigator and be within 7 years of initial faculty appointment (i.e. clinical or academic) in order to be eligible for the 2023 CC SCN Seed Grant competition. - Successful applicants must submit proof of relevant ethics approvals BEFORE funds will be released.